The closer to a building, the clearer the details.

 see more: www.marcrietdijkfotografie.nl

-Buildings from my childhood I capture in parts,
+I capture buildings from my childhood in parts,

-Every week I posted a photo collage or 'Panurbana' on social media.
+Every week I posted a photo collage or 'Panurbana' on my website and on social media.

 The Panurbana Atlas